Here’s all you need to know about choosing between gold and silver coins or bars…

 Often you will pay a higher premium for overseas gold and silver coins due to the transport costs of getting them here.
 And the fact that the overseas mints may sell them for a higher price.

-If you do buy overseas coins and want to sell them back to a New Zealand supplier then you may also find they will give you less than they would for their own products.
+If you do buy overseas coins and want to sell them back to a New Zealand supplier then you may also find they will give you no more than they would for their own products.

-If you’re not likely to sell your precious metals offshore then NZ gold coins and bars, and NZ silver coins and bars may be just as good a bet.
-You’ll likely pay a bit less for them and have a larger pool of ready buyers for them when you want to sell.
+If you’re not likely to sell your precious metals offshore then NZ gold bars and coins, and NZ silver bars and coins may be just as good a bet.
+You’ll likely pay a bit less for them and still have a large pool of ready buyers for them when you want to sell.

 Sheesh – no wonder you’ve put off buying gold for so long – it can seem complicated!

-Again there are pros and cons.
 The lowest mark up over the gold spot price will likely be for gold bars/ingots.
 This is because bars are “poured” and so fabrication costs are less than “minted” gold coins which are pressed.
 Same goes for silver bars versus silver coins.
 You’ll also generally pay more for smaller denominations in both coins and bars which also comes down to the production cost for each.
-So 1 kilogram of one ounce silver coins will obviously cost significantly more than a 1 kilogram silver bar.
+So 1 kilogram’s worth of one ounce silver coins will obviously cost significantly more than a 1 kilogram silver bar.

 So there’s a number of factors to take into account.
 It might be that if you’re unsure you could consider a mixture of them?

-What other question on gold coins do you have?
+What other question on coins vs bars do you have?
 Leave a comment below and we’ll do our best to answer them…